 I live a double life.

 Well, not really.
-But I do work in BOTH journalism and public relations, and it’s driving me crazy!
+But I do work in both journalism and public relations.

 So what’s the problem?
 Traditionally, journalists and PR (or marketing) people are supposed to play on opposite teams.
 One group searches for the horrible truth, while the other does their best to keep up a good front.
 It’s an archaic way of looking at both industries, but the stereotypes still exist.
 I’ve got friends who fight for both sides, and I hear about the struggle between the professions all the time.